iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * If defined, a semicolon-separated list of names of WebGLExtensions to be disabled.
 See WebGLExtensionName for valid names (case-sensitive).
 * SVT_DISABLE_INSTANCING
   * If defined, instanced geometry will not be generated for tiles.
+* SVT_DISABLE_ACTIVE_VOLUME_CULLING
+  * If defined, geometry will not be culled against the active volume before drawing.
+Useful only for testing the feature gate and the performance differences.